We analyzed 3.1k pieces of influencer content sponsored by TokyoTreat over the last 12 months.

 Here is another example of TokyoTreat collaborating with an influencer in United States.

-Magic Spoon and Tru Fru are both direct-to-consumer snack brands that compete for similar online, social-first audiences and gifting/subscription-style purchases.
-Like TokyoTreat, they rely heavily on influencer marketing to drive trial and repeat buying in the better-for-you treat/snack space.
+Magic Spoon and Tru Fru are both modern, DTC snack brands that compete for similar impulse and subscription-style food purchases, using influencer-led discovery to drive trial.
+Like TokyoTreat, they rely on strong product storytelling and social-first launches to stand out in a crowded snack market.

 Total sponsored posts tracked (last 12 months)

-Tru Fru leads with 1.4k sponsored posts, marginally ahead of TokyoTreat (1.2k posts) and Magic Spoon (874 posts).
-Across all three brands, the average volume is 1.2k posts, suggesting established influencer marketing investments.
+TokyoTreat leads with 3.1k sponsored posts, marginally ahead of Magic Spoon (3k posts) and Tru Fru (2.5k posts).
+Across all three brands, the average volume is 2.8k posts, indicating mature, scaled influencer programs.
+The relatively balanced activity suggests comparable influencer marketing investment across the category.

 Sponsored posts by platform

-TokyoTreat leads on YouTube, while Tru Fru has the most activity on Instagram and TikTok.
-The gap is most notable on YouTube, with TokyoTreat at 590, Magic Spoon at 172, Tru Fru at 0 posts.
-On TikTok, Magic Spoon and Tru Fru have several times more posts than TokyoTreat.
+TokyoTreat leads on Instagram and YouTube, while Tru Fru leads on TikTok.
+The gap is most notable on YouTube, with TokyoTreat at 2.2k, Magic Spoon at 416, Tru Fru at 0 posts.
+TokyoTreat's activity is particularly concentrated on YouTube.
+TokyoTreat has far more YouTube posts than Magic Spoon, while Tru Fru has no Instagram or YouTube posts listed.

 Estimated sponsored posts in TokyoTreat's top markets